RedSunAtNight/muon_timer/README.md

 group
 1. Copy the udev rules file to the appropriate place in /etc
 1. Install kernel module build tools.
-1. Run 'make' in the BBB_Kernel_Driver subdirectory to build the kernel module
+1. Run 'make' in either the RPI_Kernel_Driver subdirectory (for kernel 4.4) or the BBB_Kernel_Driver subdirectory (for kernel 3.8) to build the kernel module
 1. To test the driver, manually load as root via 'insmod muon_timer.ko'.
 Check the code comments for load time options (debug, pin remappings, etc); this part can, of course, be automated at boot